gauthamp10/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.1 - Easy access to your teched landscape with SSO.

-  * To assist you with the discovery and ease the navigation you may use the following dashboard.
+  * To assist you with the landscape discovery and ease the navigation you may use the following dashboard.
 - Please use your allocated student's credentials to login...

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">